Nominations so far for 2020

 Under 50 employees.
 From the nominator: "These two have brought a new sense of community to Twyford, with a free running soup kitchen and meals for children over this awful time.
 They only opened in Sept and have already started giving back.
 Trying offer recruitment possibilties to those who can gain experience when they have none.
 They are growing very rapidly in popularity in the communities for both amazing food and wonderful service!
 All this whilst Phil had a stroke and Amy has SD.
 Entrepreneur of the Year sponsored by Macbeth Insurance - all the reasons above and the food and reputation they have created are incredible.
 We are all so proud of them."

-CHARITY OF THE YEAR SPONSORED BY berzerk productions
+CHARITY OF THE YEAR SPONSORED BY roc search

 We have had numerous nominations for Whitley CDA - here are just a few: